Ragdoll Color Progression and Development

 When Ragdoll Cats Get Sick, Their Colors Might Change

-There are certain illnesses, both chronic and acute, which can cause major changes in body temperature.
-For instance, if a cat has a fever, then its body temperature will be increased, and if it suffers from kidney or liver failure, it will have a lower body temp than it should.
+There are certain illnesses, both chronic and acute, which can cause significant changes in body temperature.
+For instance, if a cat has a fever, its body temperature will increase.
+But, on the other hand, if it suffers from kidney or liver failure, it will have a lower body temp than it should.

-Especially in chronic diseases, the change in body temperature becomes very visible on a Ragdoll cat’s coat.
-If the kidney disease becomes chronic, for instance, the cat’s extremities and lower area (its belly and torso) will be colder, which means that they will get darker.
+Especially in chronic diseases, the change in body temperature becomes evident on a Ragdoll cat’s coat.
+For example, if kidney disease becomes chronic, the cat’s extremities and lower area (its belly and torso) will be colder, which means it will get darker.

-On the other hand, a chronic infection that might give out a sub-febrile state will cause the body temp to increase, which, over a longer period of time, will lead to lighter colors.
+On the other hand, a chronic infection that might give out a sub-febrile state will cause the body temp to increase.
+This, over a more extended period, will lead to lighter colors.

 Old Ragdoll Cats Get Darker in Color

 When cats get older, their metabolism slows down more and more.
-This will generate a radical color progression and the cat’s extremities will get even darker than they were.
+This will generate a radical color progression, and the cat’s extremities will get even darker than they were.
 Moreover, the darker areas will get larger and larger, all pointing out the areas where the local circulation is hardened.
-However, please note that this is the natural development of a cat’s metabolism and body temperature.
-All of these changes are normal, up to a certain extent.
+However, this is the natural development of a cat’s metabolism and body temperature.
+Therefore, all of these changes are normal, up to a certain extent.

 Is a Sudden Change in Color a Cause for Alarm?

 Yes, it is.
 If your Ragdoll cat suddenly changes its coloration pattern, you should take it to the vet and point out the changes.
-If you can, bring some older pictures of your cat so that the doctor has a means of comparison.
-As mentioned above, there are some serious diseases that can cause a change in body temperature, which in Ragdolls you can see as a change in color, so your veterinarian will definitely want to take a look.
+Bring some older pictures of your cat, if possible, so the doctor can compare them.
+As mentioned above, some serious diseases can cause a change in body temperature.
+In Ragdolls, it’ll manifest itself in a color change, so your veterinarian will definitely want to look.